timeplus-io/proton/examples/nginx-grafana/README.md

 Each column is randomly assigned a `default` value as you can see on lines 4 - 30.

-The table below goes over each of the 12 columns and the database [functions](https://docs.timeplus.com/functions) used to generate test data.
+The table below goes over each of the 12 Timeplus columns and the database [functions](https://docs.timeplus.com/functions) used to generate test data.
 | #  | Column | Generated Data |
 |------|--------|------------------|
 |1 | `remote_ip` | [`random_in_type('ipv4')`](https://docs.timeplus.com/functions_for_random#random_in_type): returns a random [ipv4](https://docs.timeplus.com/datatypes) representing a user's IP address. |